 - Close associates are individuals who are closely connected to a PEP, either socially or professionally.

-While there is an overall agreement to the above, there can be some regional definitions that are worth noting.
+While there is an overall agreement to the above definitions, there can be some regional definitions that are worth noting.
 Regulatory obligations and due diligence recommendations may also vary by jurisdiction.
 This interactive map from Dow Jones provides an easy way to view how regulations vary by country.

 Compliance should consult with their legal team and/or country Financial Intelligence Unit (FIU) to confirm their obligations around politically exposed persons.